nysbc/appion-protomo/README.md

 From the Protomo Alignment Summary webpage, copy the `runname` of the tilt-series you wish to reconstruct, and take note of the desired reconstruction iteration.

 - Click on `Align Tilt-Series` on the left.
 Click on `Protomo 2.4.1`.
-Select the tilt-series number from the box you wish to reconstruct.
+Select the tilt-series number you wish to reconstruct from the box.

 Paste the `runname` in place of the generated `Run name`.